 Freshen up in your bath or shower!
 It's a grand start for a busy day or a party evening!
 But play fair with your bath!
-Don't expect it to last forever-it takes some-thing more to prevent risk of underarm odor!
-Keep your charm from fading.
-Each day, and after every bath, use Mum!
+Don't expect it to last forever-it takes something more to prevent risk of underarm odor!